yfwei/carnd-behavioral-cloning/README.md

 ![alt text][image1]

+I then recored one lab of smooth curve driving so that the model can drive more like a human around curves.

 Then I cropped out top and bottom portion of the image to remove the information that is not helpful to train the model.
 Here is an example of cropped image:

 ![alt text][image2]

+To augment the training data set, I also flipped the images and steering angles so that my model could generalize well.
+Here is an image that has then been flipped:

+![alt_text][image3]

+After the collection process, I had 21504 training samples.
+I used 20% of them as the validation data set.
+The data set were randomly shuffled before feeding into the model.